Which Streaming Services Offer Free Trials?

 Cons: Paramount is a little light in the movie franchise department.
 Aside from “Star Trek” and “Mission: Impossible,” there aren’t many marquee names.
 Seven days should be enough to help you decide if this service is right for you.

-STARZ offers a subscription video streaming service that gives access to content on STARZ without the need of a cable subscription.
-With your subscription, you’ll get access to all of their current originals like Outlander, Vida, and Power.
+STARZ offers a subscription video streaming service that gives access to content on the STARZ channel without the need of a cable subscription.
+With your subscription, you’ll get access to 7,500+ films and episodes, including all of their current originals like “Outlander,” The Serpent Queen,” “BMF,” and “Power.”

-You can subscribe for 8,99 US$ a month either directly from STARZ, or through Amazon Prime Video Channels, Apple TV Channels, or Roku Premium Subscriptions.
+You can subscribe for $8.99 a month either directly from STARZ, or through Amazon Prime Video Channels, Apple TV Channels, or Roku Premium Subscriptions.

 Pros: STARZ offers a quirky collection of entertainment that strays from what you’d typically find on these services.
 Shows like “Spartacus,” “Black Sails,” and “Ash vs. Evil Dead” join movies like “Whiplash,” “Big Fish,” and “District 9.”
 You’re sure to find some hidden gems.